 Mother roles: Teresa Wright in The Actress, with daughter Jean Simmons and husband Spencer Tracy.
 Teresa Wright in the 1950s: From Marlon Brando leading lady to spinsters and mother roles…

 Jean Arthur.
 Jean Arthur films on TCM includes three Frank Capra classics of the 1930s Five Jean Arthur films will be shown this evening, Monday, Jan.
-5, ’15, on Turner…
+5, on Turner Classic…

 Shane with Alan Ladd.
 ‘Shane’: Alan Ladd stars in classic Western to be screened at the Academy The Academy of Motion Picture Arts and Sciences will present a 60th anniversary…